88/mojang-api-docs/src/needs-auth/view-profile-old-get.md

     "createdAt": 1587576665000, // date the profile was made premium "legacyProfile": false, // is the profile legacy / unmigrated?
     "suspended": false, // ???
+    "tokenId": "21580755", // ??? internal identifier, only appears for accounts created as Mojang accounts, NOT accounts that were previously unmigrated/legacy
     "paid": true, // is the profile paid?
     "migrated": false // ??? this appears as false for migrated (Mojang) accounts as well }